Votes Still Being Counted in Virginia's 7th District as Democrat Declares Victory

 It gave giving the nation a confusing picture of what was happening in the Commonwealth, with Trump leading through much of the evening.

-McAuliffe says in future elections the absentee or early votes that have been processed need to be reported as soon as the polls close, then they can be updated later.
+McAuliffe says in future elections, the absentee or early votes that have been processed need to be reported as soon as the polls close and then can be updated later.

-State election officials say they do a review after every election to see what needs improvement.
+State election officials say they conduct a review after every election to see what needs improvement.